KristinaRiemer/MassResponseToTemp/DataLocation.md

 * Museum of Vertebrate Zoology at Berkely via Berkeley Museum API, no mass/body size information, but it’s difficult to use their collections search (http://mvz.berkeley.edu/Mammal_Collection.html )

-Smithsonian National Museum of Natural History collections via Hallgrimsson & Maiorana (1999), should have body mass, but how to filter by that?
+* Smithsonian National Museum of Natural History collections via Hallgrimsson & Maiorana (1999), should have body mass, but how to filter by that?
 Looked at mammal collection (http://collections.nmnh.si.edu/search/mammals/ ).
 Have mass and location (lat & long) info for some.
 Can export data as CSV.

+* The LTER database (https://portal.lternet.edu/nis/discover.jsp) was recommended by Morgan 3/21/14

 * how many witih mass
 * how many with decimal degrees (Lat / Long)